htw-imi-showtime/showtime-website/content/ss21/master/M3-find-it/process.md

 To get to know each team member, we **documented everyones skills and likings** in a ticket in GitLab.
 This really helped us find **correlations to common skills** within the team to later **decide on the tech stack**.
 The teams were also seperated based on everyones interests.

 #### Research
 Researching was one of our core tasks.
 The collected data is the foundation of the success of our application.
+Results were collected in a shared word document and saved in our Miro board.
 The research was lead by our supervisor Marco A., who is working in the field of psychology.
-With the help of Marco A., at first we researched 41 different types of IT jobs on the current job market.
-After we defined some of the job titles (common tasks and requirements taken from popular employment websites), we realized that conducting the research manually was not the way to go.
-Thus we narrowed the findings and clustered the 41 job titles into nine divisions and picked one job of each division for our MVP.
-In the next step, Marco A. defined questions for our data model, which are based on TODOOOOO
+With the help of Marco A., at first we researched 41 different types of IT jobs on the current job market, which were taken from an in-depth article on Skillcrush ( https://skillcrush.com/blog/41-tech-job-titles/ ).
+After we defined some of the job titles (common tasks and requirements taken from three popular employment websites: LinkedIn, Stepstone and Indeed), we realized that conducting the research manually was not the way to go.
+Thus we discarded the initial work.
+We agreed on using german ressources and therefore narrowed down the mentioned job titles from IT-Talents ( https://it-talents.de/it-karriere/it-berufe/ ) and Get-In-IT ( https://www.get-in-it.de/magazin/arbeitswelt/it-berufe ) and clustered the 41 job titles into nine divisions following the clustering from Get-In-IT ( https://www.get-in-it.de/berufsfelder ).

+##### Tasks
+Afterwards we picked one job of each division for our MVP.
+We assume that a basic interest in the most important tasks for each profession can predict that one will have "fun" in that profession.
+For the tasks, Marco A. looked at the main tasks for each profession on the platforms it-talents.de, berufenet, Brunel and get-in-it.de.
+From these, He selected the tasks that were mentioned on all platforms, i.e. the ones that seem to be the most important.

+##### Personality
+We know from the work and organizational psychology as well as from the personality psychology that personality has an important influence on the professional activity performed.
+An introverted waiter at the Oktoberfest will be similarly feel out of place as an adventurous accountant filled with drive.
+There are several models that describe personality, we have chosen the Hexaco (Ashton & Lee 2006), because it is scientific, modern and very culture independent.
+The personality traits relevant to each occupation are hypotheses that we inferred from the task descriptions for each occupation.

+##### Competencies
+We assume that one must have certain competencies to be successful in an occupation.
+Here we expanded the presupposed competencies, which berufenet provides us around important competencies from the model most usual in the competencies research "Kompetenzenatlas" (Erpenbeck & Heyse 2007, https://kompetenzatlas.fh-wien.ac.at/?page_id=1096 ), in which we from the tasks on the authority necessary for a successful practice of the occupation on the authority needed for it concluded.

+##### Soft and hard skills

 {{<image src="recherche.jpg" alt="Cluster of research findings"  caption="Cluster of research findings">}}